Comedic punk band Green Jelly performs at Irish Wolf Pub in Scranton on July 16

 Also nominated for an MTV Music Award and a Billboard Music Award, Green Jellÿ held the record for the most requested video in MTV’s history and still holds the record for the biggest selling debut record in England’s chart history.
-More recently, the group has over 7 million plays on YouTube and sold over 700,000 songs on iTunes from 2010 to 2012.
+More recently, the group has over seven million plays on YouTube and sold over 700,000 songs on iTunes from 2010-2012.

 Reuniting in 2008, Green Jellÿ has been touring ever since, with over 400 shows across America and counting.